RamonZwaan/metapepview/README.md

 Functional annotation data that link proteins to KEGG Orthologiess can be provided here.
 The dashboard supports two input formats:

 - EggNOG: annotation file generated from [EggNOG-mapper](http://eggnog-mapper.embl.de/).
 The file is usually named `xxx.emapper.annotations`.
-- gKOALA: tsv file generated from [GhostKOALA](https://www.kegg.jp/ghostkoala/) that maps protein id to KEGG KO.
+- GhostKOALA: tsv file generated from [GhostKOALA](https://www.kegg.jp/ghostkoala/) that maps protein id to KEGG KO.
 The file is usually named `user_ko.txt`
 #### Other options:

 - *Export csv*: Export Metapepview table of all samples in csv file format for raw data analysis or manual processing.
 This dataset cannot be used to import data back into the dashboard.
 For this, use *Export json*